 All of these ailments have shown potential relief in patients when they are treated with a joint injection treatment.

 The procedure for injection therapy is uncomplicated and well established.
-A hypodermic needle is injected into the affected joint and delivers a dose of any one of many anti-inflammatory agents.
+A hypodermic needle is injected into the affected joint and delivers a dose of an anti-inflammatory agent.
 The most common inflammatory agents used are corticosteroids.

 The object is to inject the corticosteroid preparation with as little pain and as few complications as possible.
-The technique may be used to also withdraw remaining excess fluid from the joint.
+The technique can also be used to withdraw remaining excess fluid from the joint.

-In acute situations, rest, ice, heat, splinting, and bracing are important elements of care.
+In acute situations, rest, ice, heat, splinting, and bracing are important.
 With time, physical therapy, massage therapy, and general rehabilitation management become increasingly effective.
-While injection therapy is generally safe, there are potential dangers in any procedure where the skin is pierced, including infection and bleeding.
+While injection therapy is generally safe, there are potential dangers in any procedure where the skin is pierced—including infection or bleeding.

 267 Spring Creek Pkwy Providence, UT 84332